return42/sphkerneldoc/doc/linux_src_doc/drivers/media/dvb-core/demux_h.rst

 :``DMX_MEMORY_FE``:
     The source of the demux is memory.
 It means that the MPEG-TS to be filtered comes from userspace, via :c:func:`write` syscall.

 :``DMX_FRONTEND_0``:
     The source of the demux is a frontend connected to the demux.

-.. _xref_struct_dmx_frontend:
+.. _`dmx_frontend`:

 struct dmx_frontend
 ===================